Identifying Network Structure of Nonlinear Dynamical Systems: Contraction and Kuramoto Oscillators: Contraction Theory for System Comparisons

 The results described previously provide a general framework for comparing the observed dynamics of nonlinear systems.
-We now particularize these results to nonlinear network systems in order to describe how a variety of network topologies can yield dynamics that are similar.
-Specifically, consider the dynamics of a nonlinear network given as
+We now particularize these results to nonlinear networked systems to describe how a variety of network structures can yield dynamics that are similar.
+Specifically, consider the dynamics of a network given as

-Here $h(x)$ is a vector encoding the internal dynamics of the nodes in the network, specifically, $h(x)$ does not encode any interaction between nodes and all interactions are captured in the coupling term $W\Phi(x)$, where $W$ is a coupling matrix, and $\Phi(x)$ is some nonlinear function applied element-wise to the nodal states.
-Notably, applying our framework, we can determine perturbations to the network coupling matrix $W+ \Delta$ that will yield identical or similar dynamics.
+Here $h(x)$ is a vector encoding the self dynamics of individual nodes in the network, i.e., it does not encode any interaction between nodes.
+Interactions between nodes are captured in the coupling term $W\Phi(x)$, where $W$ encodes the structure of the network, and $\Phi(x)$ is a nonlinear function applied element-wise to the nodal states.
+Applying our framework, we can determine whether a perturbed network $W+ \Delta$ will yield identical or similar dynamics.
 The corresponding perturbed system dynamics would be